theatre-x/gisah/README.md

 System Optimizer

 This tool is meant for machines that run Windows 95, 98, ME, or 2000.
-I still work on machines that have this operating systems and most of the tools that I usually use aren't compatible.
+I still work on machines that have these operating systems and most of the tools that I usually use aren't compatible.
 So I built one.

 GISAH
 Copyright (C) 2014  Theatre-X